yairgil/Docker-Provider/prometheus-collector/MAC-3P-Docs/ConfigureRules.md

 <sup>(1)</sup> Use 'clusterName' to apply the rule group to the data from a specific cluster.
 The "clusterName" value must be identical to the 'Cluster' label used on the metrics from this cluster.
 <sup>(2)</sup> Each rule must include either 'record' or 'alert' (but not both)

+### Limiting rules to a specific cluster

+As an option, you can limit the rules in a rule group to query data originating from a specific cluster, using  the rule group **clusterName**  property.
+As a best practice, it is recommended to limit rules to a single cluster if your MAC contains a large scale of data from multiple clusters, and there is a concern that running a single set of rules on all the data may cause performance or throttling issues.
+Using the clusterName property, you can create multiple rule groups, each configured with the same rules, limiting each group to cover a different cluster.

+Notes:
+* The **clusterName** value must be identical to the **cluster** label that is added to the metrics from a specific cluster during data collection.
+* If clusterName is not specified for a specific rule group, the rules in the group will query all the data in the MAC (from all clusters).

 ### Deployment of Prometheus rule groups using Azure CLI

 To deploy a Prometheus rule group template stored on your local Windows computer using Azure CLI, use the following steps.